 Demoting people who have reached their level of incompetence may sound harsh, but it is often the only way.

 And it can be a win-win situation because the individual who is at their level of incompetence isn't happy there and would probably welcome an opportunity to return to what they did well (provided there was a face-saving way to do it).
-That face-saving way, of course, is Inverse Promotions, as described in this article.
+That face-saving way, of course, is Inverse Promotions.

 The Bottom Line

 Before you give up on someone as a walking example of the Peter Principle, make sure you've done everything you can to help them succeed at their new level.
 Training, mentoring, and good leadership may be all they need to once again become a competent, rising star in your organization.